 In early 2005 Asenake and I opened the Tara Centre

 in Gonder and ran it for five years.
-The Tara Centre was a community centre and a base for integrated projects to help people, animals and the environment.
+It was a community centre and base for The Kindu Trust and The Dinkenesh Fund, and integrated projects to help people, animals and the environment.

-In 2007, Kate set up a small school at the Tara Centre, moving it to Dib Bahir in 2010.
-She and her family continue to run Empress Mentewab School
+We set up a small school at the Tara Centre in 2007, moving it to our new home in Debark Woreda (county) in 2010.
+For the next nine years we continued to run Empress Mentewab School